stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

   --admin-username USERNAME \
   --ssh-key-values ~/.ssh/azure_vm.pub
 ```
-Note, above command assumeds that you already have a resource-group created, if not, you can create one through the following command:
+Note, above command assumed that you have already created a resource group, if not, you can create one through the following command:
 ```
 az group create --name myResourceGroup --location eastus
 ```
 It might take a few minutes to create the VM.
-You can check the created VM through the Azure portal.
+Once create successfully, you can see the created VM in the Azure Portal.

 ## Connect to VM under Proxy